-The directory location where output files containing information about the last run, such as sendAccountsFile\lastrun.properties, are written.
+The directory location where output files containing information about the last run, such as sendAccountsFile_lastrun.properties, are written.
 The default value is \conf.
 If enableLastRunOutput is set to false, this value is not used because the files are not generated.

 The configuration backing file stores configuration parameter values from the last run for debugging purposes, and is used to load default configuration parameters in config.properties.
-The settings in configuration backing file.
+The settings in configOverrideMap take precedence over those in the configuration backing file.
 The configuration backing file is managed programmatically and does not require any manual edits.